The Bristol Bombay.

 L5811, the 4th production Bombay with the cranes of the Harland and Wolff Shipyard behind and behind them the skyline of the Black Mountain to the West of Belfast.
 This photo was often reproduced with the background airbrushed out by the wartime censor.
 This aircraft went on to serve with 216 Squadron in the Western Desert and was shot down by AA fire on 23rd January 1942.
 You can read the account of Jack Bell, the aircraft's radio operator who survived the crash, at <this link>

-An "open day" at the new factory, with throngs of people around a Bombay.
+An open day and air display at the new airfield on the 29th July 1939, with throngs of people around a Bombay.
 To the right, behind the Bombay, is a Handley Page Hereford, 150 of which were produced at the factory (the last one was delivered in September 1940).

-The last Bombay off the production line (L5857) was delivered in June 1940.
-The Sydenham factory delivered the last of its initial production batch of one hundred Handley Page Herefords the same month, but then got a follow-on order for another fifty Herefords, the last of which was delivered at the end of September 1940.
+The last Bombay airframe (without engines) off the production line (L5857) was delivered in June 1940.
+The Sydenham factory delivered the last of its initial production batch of one hundred Handley Page Herefords the same month (June), but then got a follow-on order for another fifty Herefords, the last of which was delivered at the end of September 1940.
 The Hereford was a failure, its high-revving, inline air cooled Napier Dagger engines proving very unreliable and the high-pitched scream they emitted made the Hereford very unpleasant to fly in.
 The factory then switched to Short Sunderland flying boat production, its position next to Belfast harbour being ideal for that purpose.
+It also reassembled aircraft shipped over from the USA into Belfast harbour.

 The Bombay Described